solana-foundation/solana-improvement-documents/proposals/0046-optimistic-cluster-restart-automation.md

 exchange information, repair missing blocks, and finally reach consensus.
 The validators only continue normal block production and voting after consensus is reached.
-We call this preparation phase where block production and voting are paused the silent repair phase.
+We call this preparation phase where block production and voting are paused the "silent repair phase".

 * "silent repair shred version": right now we update `shred_version` during a cluster restart, it is used to verify received shreds and filter Gossip peers.
-In the proposed optimistic cluster restart plan, we introduce a new temporary shred version in the silent repair phase so validators in restart don't interfere with those not in restart.
+In the proposed optimistic cluster restart plan, we introduce a new temporary shred version in the "silent repair phase" so validators in restart don't interfere with those not in restart.
 Currently this silent repair shred version is calculated using `(current_shred_version + 1) % 0xffff`.